Public developer preview for Teams

 Features included in preview may not be complete and may undergo changes before becoming available in the public release.
 They are provided for testing and exploration purposes only.
 They should not be used in production applications.

 Developer Preview is a public program for developers, which provides early access to unreleased features in Microsoft Teams.
 This allows you to explore and test upcoming features for potential inclusion in your Teams app.
 We also welcome feedback on any feature in developer preview.
 Developer preview is enabled per Microsoft Teams client, so you don't need to worry about affecting your entire organization.

 Developer preview app manifest

-Many features enabled in developer preview will require alterations to your app manifest JSON file.
-To do so, you'll need to use the developer preview manifest schema.
-If you use this schema, you won't be able to use Developer Portal for Teams to make these changes, nor will you be able to use it to upload your app for testing.
-To upload your app you'll need to select the
+Many features enabled in developer preview require alterations to your app manifest (previously called Teams app manifest) JSON file.
+To do so, you need to use the developer preview app manifest schema.
+If you use this schema, you can't use Developer Portal for Teams to make these changes, nor you can use it to upload your app for testing.
+To upload your app, you need to select the

 More apps icon on the app bar, then select the